 We thought that we would answer the most commonly asked question that we hear from our doctors when we see patients who think they might have caught an STI (sexually transmitted infection), and give you a guide to some of the most common infections.

 A. An STI is always ready to make its home in the unwary.
 You will need to be seen by a medical professional if you notice anything different in the genital area.

 This STI is bacterial and its full name is Chlamydia trachomatis.
 For around seventy five per cent of female sufferers and half of the men affected there are no symptoms except sometimes a burning that might appear to be a urinary infection.
 If this condition is not treated in women, it can advance to the pelvic organ’s causing pain as well as pain in the back.
 There might also be some fever or nausea.
 The initial mild symptoms of a discharge in either sex may resolve but that does not mean the infection has gone.
 Untreated the disease can go on to damage the reproductive organs in women.
-With or without symptoms this infection can be transmitted via vaginal anal or oral sex.
+Chlamydia infection can be transmitted via vaginal anal or oral sex.

 Gonorrhoea and chlamydia have very similar susceptibilities.
 Having multiple sexual partners and not using a condom leave you open to either.
 If you are diagnosed with either one the antibiotics you are given will treat both.